Kobuleti: Geography

-Nature

 The Kintrishi and Tikeri reserve areas are unique with their bio-diversity.
 One can find rare flora in the Ispani marsh.

 The surrounding region has diverse soil: seashore lowland is rich in peatbog soil.
 There are alpine rocks in the highlands, red soil is found in the hill areas.
 The mountainous area is good for subtropical species.

 Kobuleti has several rivers.
 The most important ones are the Kintrishi River, the Chakvistskali River, the Acharistskali River, the Ochkhamuri River, the Achkva River, and the Dekhva River.

-Kintrishi Protected Landscape and Kobuleti Managed Reserve are located in Kobuleti.
+The town is also home to the Kintrishi Protected Landscape and Kobuleti Managed Reserve.